devopshq/artifactory/README.md

 ~~~

 ### Build Promotion
-Description: Change the status of a build, optionally moving or copying the build's artifacts and its dependencies
+Change the status of a build, optionally moving or copying the build's artifacts and its dependencies
 to a target repository and setting properties on promoted artifacts.
 All artifacts from all scopes are included by default while dependencies are not.
 Scopes are additive (or).
-From version 5.7, the target repository can be a virtual repository.

 ~~~python
 from artifactory import ArtifactoryBuild